-We separate the two cases in part 3 of Theorem \ref{main0} according to the dimension of the base.
-In dimension 1, the assertion holds true over an arbitrary field of characteristic zero, under an additional restriction on the function $f=f_1$.
+We prove part~3 of Theorem~\ref{main0} separately for suspensions over a line and over a variety of dimension at least~2.
+For suspensions over a line, the assertion remains true over an arbitrary field of characteristic zero, under an additional restriction on the function $f=f_1$.